Grand Theft Auto III: Windows version

 When Grand Theft Auto III was released for Windows in May 2002, it received similar acclaim.
-Metacritic calculated an average score of 93 out of 100, indicating "universal acclaim", based on 20 reviews; the game was Metacritic's highest-rated title for Windows in 2002.
+Metacritic calculated an average score of 93 out of 100, indicating "universal acclaim", based on 20 reviews; it is the highest-rated 2002 Windows game on Metacritic.
 Reviewers liked the visual enhancements and control improvements, but criticised the port for its demanding system requirements.

-The in-game features and controls in the port were generally well-received.
+The in-game features and controls in the port were generally well received.
 IGN's Tal Blevins praised the higher precision of the mouse controls, finding the aiming mechanic more precise.
 GameSpot's Erik Wolpaw also commended the mouse controls, but disapproved the replay system, particularly due to the lack of options with timing and camera controls.
 Extended Play's Andrew Bub appreciated the addition of a custom radio station, as well as the availability of custom skins.
 Daniel Morris of PC Gamer praised the gameplay tweaks provided by the port but criticised the lack of major additional features, such as an overhead map of the in-game city.

 The port's visuals received a positive response from reviewers.
 GameSpot's Wolpaw praised the port's reworked textures but criticised the frequent popup and the advanced system requirements.
-IGN's Blevins similarly criticised the necessity of an advanced system for stable play, but ultimately felt that the port looks "a bit nicer" than the original game.
-GameSpy's Sal Accardo felt that the port "looks much sharper" than the PlayStation 2 version, though noted some "choppy" animations.
-Extended Play's Bub mentioned that the advanced settings resulted in slowdown and crashes.
+IGN's Blevins similarly criticised the necessity of an advanced system for stable play, but ultimately felt the port looks "a bit nicer" than the original game.
+GameSpy's Sal Accardo felt the port "looks much sharper" than the PlayStation 2 version, though noted some "choppy" animations.
+Extended Play's Bub mentioned the advanced settings resulted in slowdown and crashes.
 Game Informer's Matt Helgeson noticed little difference between the visuals of the original and the port.